openedx/edx-platform/docs/en_us/data/source/internal_data_formats/credentials.rst

       sure to remember your passphrase: you will use it to decrypt your data packages.

-3. When Kleopatra presents the Key Pair Successfully Created dialog box, click **Send Certificate by EMail** to send the public key (and only the public key) to your edX Program Manager.
+3. When Kleopatra presents the **Key Pair Successfully Created** dialog box, click **Send Certificate by EMail** to send the public key (and only the public key) to your edX program manager.

 #.
 Optionally, click **Make a Backup Copy of Your Key Pair** to store both of
    the keys on a removable data storage device.